“Oh…oh no. It’s another Russia-bordering country. This is going to be so sad.”

 The World’s Saddest Cuisines: Estonia

-Here are some random phrases we’ve heard used to describe Marineeritud Angerjas, or marinated eel.
+Here are a few random phrases we’ve heard used to describe Marineeritud Angerjas, or marinated eel.

 “There might be bones that you have to eat around.”